 Dr. Gillis is an immunologist by training with over 300 peer-reviewed publications in the areas of molecular and tumor immunology.
 He is credited as being a pioneer in the field of cytokines and cytokine receptors, directing the development of multiple marketed products including Leukine, (GM-CSF), Prokine (IL-2) and Enbrel (soluble TNF receptor-Fc fusion protein) as well as the regulatory approval of Bexxar (radiolabeled anti-CD20) and the vaccine adjuvant MPL.
 Dr. Gillis received a B.A. from Williams College and a Ph.D. from Dartmouth College.

-Dr. Giampiero De Luca is Head of Intellectual Property at B-FLEXION (formerly Waypoint Capital).
+Alessandro is Director of Intellectual Property at B-FLEXION (formerly Waypoint Capital).

 40+ years studying inner ear biology 30 years HHMI